wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 <hr>
 **Reckless Sleepers & UoS Performance** · *MOB*

-*If all of your friends jumped off a cliff, would you jump too?
-In the beginning there was nothing.
-We copied, we divided, we multiplied and copied again until we ended up here.
-In our beginning there was a song, although from another time it made a different sense than what it did then.
-We listened to that same song over 100 times until it stopped making sense.*

-A new performance project created by a group of UoS students collectively called Large Blue Automobile, together with Mole Wetherell.
+A co-commission with Reckless Sleepers; a new collaboration made by artists Mole Wetherell, Teresa Brayshaw, and Hannah Butterfield.

-Mole is artistic director of Reckless Sleepers, an international company that has presented theatre performances for over 30 years.
+Reckless Sleepers is an international company that has presented theatre performances for over 30 years.

 <a href="https://reckless-sleepers.eu" target="_blank">reckless-sleepers.eu</a> · Insta <a href="https://instagram.com/recklesssleepers" target="_blank">@recklesssleepers</a> & <a href="https://instagram.com/uos_performance" target="_blank">@uos\_performance</a>
 <hr>